 3 Technologies for social communication

-As you saw in the Week 1 section on backchannels, and the discussion of connectivism in Week 2, social media can have an important role in online teaching.
-There are a variety of social communication tools that can be employed in online teaching, each with its own potential advantages (and sometimes drawbacks too).
+As you saw in the Week 2 section that discussed backchannels, social media can have an important role in online education.
+A variety of social media tools can be employed in online teaching and learning, each with its own advantages and drawbacks.

-If you wish to read more about the positive and negative effects of using social media in teaching, Haylett (2016) gathers together a variety of literature on the subject and draws the conclusion that there appears to be a significant effect on student engagement from the use of social media.
-However, there may potentially be negative effects on student attainment.
+If you would like to read more about the positive and negative effects of using social media in teaching, an online search using the phrase ‘effects of social media on student engagement’ will point to a variety of literature on the subject.
+This shows that using social media appears to have a significant effect on student engagement, but – in some circumstances – it may have negative effects on student attainment.